Sujana S Chandrasekhar, MD

 Clinical Associate Professor of Otolaryngology

-Sujana Chandrasekhar, MD is a leading otologist and neurotologist (ear and skull base surgeon) and Director of New York Otology, located on the Upper East Side of Manhattan.
+Sujana Chandrasekhar, MD is a leading otologist and neurotologist (ear and skull base surgeon) with offices in midtown Manhattan and Wayne, NJ.
 She is Clinical Associate Professor of Otolaryngology, and Co-Director of the Newborn Hearing Screening Program at The Mount Sinai Medical Center.
 Her clinical interests include all aspects of ear, hearing and balance disorders-- including otosclerosis, acoustic neuroma, cochlear and baha implants, cholesteatoma, mastoidectomy, sudden hearing loss, tinnitus, vertigo, Meniere's disease and facial paralysis.

 Dr. Chandrasekhar has also spearheaded ground-breaking research on Treatment of Otitis Media (ear infections) with an Intranasal Spray of Surfactant.
 She has been recognized for this work by the most prestigious organization in her field, the American Laryngological, Otological and Rhinological Society ('the Triologic Society'), with a Research Award for her thesis published in 2003.
-She has also been inducted into the American Academy o f Otolaryngology-Head and Neck Surgery, the American Neurotology Society, the New York Otological Society, the Triologic Society and the American Otological Society.
+She has also been inducted into the American Academy of Otolaryngology-Head and Neck Surgery, the American Neurotology Society, the New York Otological Society, the Triologic Society, the American Otological Society, and the American College of Surgeons.

 Dr. Chandrasekhar did her residency and chief residency at New York University Medical Center and went on to complete her fellowship in clinical Otology and Neurotology at the presitigious House Ear Clinic and Institute in Los Angeles, CA. She has mentored and taught several medical students, researchers and residents in the course of her career, and continues to do so.